Neofix-IT/simple-downloads-list_wordpress_plugin/simple-downloads-list/tags/1.0.0/readme.txt

 == Description ==

-Simple Downloads List allows you to provide multiple downloads for your users.
-Simply add your downloads in the admin section and insert your shortcode.
+Simple Downloads List allows you to provide multiple downloads as a beautiful list for your visitors.
+Simply add your downloads in the admin section and insert the shortcode.

 = Main features: =

 * Fully free - there's no pro version
-* Mobile friendly designed download lists
+* Mobile friendly list design
-* Allows user to search your downloads with a search bar
+* A search bar allows your visitors to search for downloads
 * Show only certain downloads per list by filtering then via categories
 * Multilingual lists: "en" and "de" languages supported